Custom Search

-Shrink-fits are assembled by heating to temperatures where the expansion exceeds the interference.
-The necessary temperature change can be calculated as
+Shrink-fits are assembled by heating them to temperatures where the expansion exceeds the interference.
+Required heating temperature can be calculated as

 dt = δ / α di (1)